Corpus Christi College Boat Club (Oxford): The College Barge

 The first college barge was commissioned in 1854, with exterior design reminiscent of livery barges, with a 60–90 ft length and a large house structure placed upon a flat hull.
 In 1877, Corpus is recorded as having taken over the old University College barge.
 Significant repairs were made to the first barge in 1905, but it eventually degraded to such a state that the new barge was commissioned.

 The current barge was built in 1930 by Salter Brothers Ltd, Oxford.
 It features characteristic rounded windows, and a flat steel hull.
 It is now moored in the Kidneys and under the care of Oxford College Barges Preservation Trust It was designed by Nathaniel Harrison FRIBA, a celebrated architect, and intended initially as a memorial barge of the Revd Joseph Hooper Maude, and his son, Louis Edward Joseph Maude, alumni of Corpus, who died at the Somme in 1916.
 A pelican was placed at the figurehead, with rectangular shields of the college arms and the Maude family (a lion rampant) along the line of the bow.

 A new hull was placed on the barge in 1985, and from 1985 - 1997 the barge was used for student accommodation.
 The barge is now private accommodation, and has undergone a number of renovations since.
 As of July 2025, the Barge is undergoing renovation to restore the missing pelican figurehead, examine the flat hull, and repair other significant features.

-The Women's Boat Club
+1978 - present

 Corpus Christi College Women's Boat Club, or CCCWBC, was founded in 1978, being highly successful in their first appearance in Eights, with 5 recorded bumps, and blades.
 The crew was partially formed of Half-Blues and Blues.

-The Boat Race

-Corpus have had many representatives in the Boat Race since 1857 (R. Martin), with several triallists in many years gone by.
-In the late 70s, both the men and women's first VIIIs were littered with Blues representation.

 In more recent years, Corpus have had several members race in the Lightweight Boat Races (2019, 2025).

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.